 Ensemble Dark Horse: Everybody loves the AX racers, who haven't appeared since the days of GX/AX.

-Samurai Goroh must be one, considering the treatmenthe receivedin the anime, as well as the fact that he was the only character outside of Captain Falcon to get some sort of non-trophy representation in Super Smash Bros.
+Samurai Goroh must be one, considering the treatmenthe receivedin the anime, as well as the fact that he was the only character outside of the Captain himself to get some sort of non-trophy representation in Super Smash Bros.
 Brawl (he was an Assist Trophy).

 Let's face it, every racer is one of these.
 Everyone has their own personal favorite.